 50 SPF at 50 Giveaway

 We all know how important sunscreen is as we get older, so I talked to a few of my favorite companies and they’ve agreed to join me in this birthday celebration!
-I’m giving away a SPF50 beach package including A Carve Designs SPF50 swimsuit, rashguard and beach bag, a Wallaroo Hat Company SPF50 Hat, and a $50 Amazon Gift card from Allianz Travel Insurance USA to buy a supply of sunscreen!
+I gave away a SPF50 beach package including A Carve Designs SPF50 swimsuit, rashguard and beach bag, a Wallaroo Hat Company SPF50 Hat, and a $50 Amazon Gift card from Allianz Travel Insurance USA to buy a supply of sunscreen!

 This is only available to US Residents